 my son came here in mid 7th grade and found the marine science program which he is now thriving in 8th grade Honors!!
 I give a lot of credit to the marine science teachers who implement walking field trips to the beach Ballona Wetlands ocean safety day (fun!!) learning about oceanography science/marine mammals while students are actively relating to one another.
 Also I feel the Principal is ACTIVELY engaged with the students I have seen them come up to her and hug her like a mother!
 This year I have walked into the school and found her readily available at the counter in the office.
 She informed me that Marina just recently received NEW computers!!
 This is a big plus!!
 Last year my son came into the school that had some academic issues but this year was placed in all Honors classes as his teachers can see he is capable of the work as long as he is stimulated!
 Thanks to the teachers working with me my son is now doing well socially emotionally and academically!
 This year he will learn robotics (underwater!) and a marine science field trip to Catalina!!
 Came home ecstatic about his new teachers Mr. George Mr. DeVault!
 So far Marina has done a great job with my student!

 Marina Del Rey Middle School is a public middle school in Los Angeles.
-The principal of Marina Del Rey Middle School is Lorraine Machado and can be contacted at email@example.com.
-823 students attend Marina Del Rey Middle School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-22% of the Marina Del Rey Middle School students have "limited English proficiency."
-87% of the 823 students here are paying reduced lunch prices.
+The principal of Marina Del Rey Middle School is Lorraine Machado, whose e-mail is firstname.lastname@example.org.
+823 students attend Marina Del Rey Middle School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+13% of the Marina Del Rey Middle School students are "limited in English proficiency."
+82% of the 823 students here are paying reduced lunch prices.
 The ratio of students to teachers at Marina Del Rey Middle School is 16:1.
 Ocean Charter School is one of the nearest middle schools.

 - Computer arts